blitzxion/jc-assignment/README.md

 ### Building

-This project can be built using Visual Studio (recommended) or by running the following script:
+This project can be built using Visual Studio (recommended) or by running the following powershell script:
 ```powershell
 .\build.ps1
 ```

 ## Testing

-All tests can be executed by running the following script:
+All tests can be executed by running the following powershell script:

 ```powershell
 .\runtests.ps1